LuisAyuso/functionalCpp/README.md

 Merge N collections into a collection of aggregates.
 If two collections, produces a collection of pairs, if more, produces collection a of tuples.
 ###Reduce:
 Reduce, compute some scalar value based on all elements in collection.
+###Compact
+Given a transformation functor, the resulting collection has different arity than the original one. e.g. It can be used to turn a text into a list of lines.

 ## Parallel iterators: